richsalz/ietf-rsalz-rfc2418bis/draft-ietf-rsalz-rfc2418bis.md

-Working group name
+Working group name:
 : A working group name should be reasonably descriptive or identifiable.
 Additionally, the group shall define an acronym (maximum 8 printable ASCII characters) to reference the group in the IETF directories, mailing lists, and general documents.

-Chair(s)
+Chair(s):
 : The working group may have one or more Chairs to perform the administrative functions of the group.
 The email address(es) of the Chair(s) shall be included.
 Generally, a working group is limited to two chairs.

-Area and Area Director(s)
+Area and Area Director(s):
 : The name of the IETF area with which the working group is affiliated and the name and electronic mail address of the associated Area Director(s).

-Responsible Area Director
+Responsible Area Director:
 : The Area Director who acts as the primary IESG contact for the working group.

-Mailing list
+Mailing list:
 : An IETF working group MUST have a general Internet mailing list.
   Most of the work of an IETF working group will be conducted on the mailing list.
 The working group charter MUST include: